A Tailor-Made Kazakhstan Tour

 Old and new threads intermingle in these core parts of the historic Silk Road.
 On this Kazakhstan tour, you’ll see the spectacular Khoja Ahmed Yasawi Mausoleum, experience the pulse of modern Kazakh life and marvel at the ancient citadels of Sauran and Otrar.

-From the southern edge of Kazakhstan, you’ll travel on to the Caspian Sea city of Aktau, gateway to the fantastical landscapes of the Mangistau region.
+From the southern edge of Kazakhstan, you’ll travel north to the Caspian Sea city of Aktau, gateway to the fantastical landscapes of the Mangistau region.

 A Team of Silk Road Specialists